AMMA-2050/metrics_workshop/README.md

 example_code: example code ready for sharing with workshop participants

 participants_shared: shared package of the workshop participants.
 All scripts developed at the workshop go here

+homework: files related to homework before the course go here